- Our expertise

 Nancy directly contributed into the voluntary market as a carbon offset provider and strategist for over 15 years, specializing in business aviation, building corporate portfolios and launching consumer offset programs.
 Her innovative first of its kind programs include corporate aviation, charter and jet card programs, OEMs, large scale events, shipping and commercial travel.
 Her deep knowledge of the carbon market, that can only come from building one of the first offset providers in the US, has led her to 4AIR.
 A comprehensive sustainable solution for private aviation with streamline access to tools, environmental products, offsets and fuel markets to meet reduction goals.
 Her passion for aviation and its sustainable future brings a unique understanding for a robust roadmap for climate success for the private aviation community.

-Director, Head of Client Relations, Aviation Finance
+Head of Aviation & Yacht Finance

 Chief Credit Officer